 Print out and sign a tooth fairy certificate (there is a selection of free printable tooth fairy certificates above).
 You can even have it laminated if you have the time.
-Don’t forget to add the date so that you can keep the certificate for when your child is older.
+Don’t forget to add the date so you can keep the certificate for when your child is older.
 And in case you are wondering, no, it will probably not be sufficient and you will need to attach a gift or money.
-For those of you who do not want to start this tradition or don’t believe in giving money you can just prepare the certificate.
+For those of you who do not want to start this tradition or don’t believe in giving money, you can just prepare the certificate.

 Tooth fairy envelope

 This tooth fairy envelope has a place to add the date that your child lost her tooth and the gift that she would like the tooth fairy to bring her.
 Print out the template, cut it out and fold it to make the envelope.
 Insert the tooth and have your child fill in the details.
 Don’t forget to leave it somewhere that the tooth fairy will be sure to find!

 Tooth fairy box

 Print out this tooth fairy box template on colored card stock, cut on the solid lines and fold the box.
 Leave the tooth in the box with the letter to the tooth fairy and in the morning there will be a surprise in the box instead of the tooth!

 You could sprinkle some glitter (fairy dust) next to the window and around your child’s room to leave a trail that the tooth fairy supposedly left when she came in at night.
 Some kids enjoy this but parents don’t as much since the glitter always seems to get everywhere.

 Tooth fairy pillow or pocket